Rajarata Rejini

-Rajarata Rejini (රජරට රැජිණි, Queen of the King's Land) is a daytime passenger train that runs between Vavuniya and Beliatta via Colombo Fort in Sri Lanka.
+Rajarata Rejini (රජරට රැජිණි, Queen of the King's Land) is a daytime passenger train that runs between Anuradhapura and Beliatta via Colombo Fort in Sri Lanka.

 The Rajarata Rejini is currently the second longest train journey in Sri Lanka covering the more than 3/4 of the Northern Line and the entire length of the Coastal Line (413 km).
-The Matara-bound train departs from Vavuniya at 3:35am, while the Vavuniya-bound train leaves Matara at 9:40am.
+The Beliatta-bound train departs from Anuradhapura at 5:00am, while the Anuradhapura-bound train leaves Beliatta at 8:45am.
 The trip takes about 10 hours.
-Although the train has different train numbers, (e.g.: 4085 Colombo fort - Vavunia, 8085 Matara - Colombo Fort) same train runs between Vavuniya and Matara.
+Although the train has different train numbers, (e.g.: 4085 Colombo fort - Anuradhapura, 8085 Beliatta - Colombo Fort) same train runs between Anuradhapura and Beliatta.